evelyn-yuliang/MERN-HungryPointWeb/README.md

 ## Evelyn Liang

- * Navigation
+ * Responsive Navigation
- * Browsing the menu: guests can view the menu on the application.
+ * Browsing the menu and submenu: guests can view the menu on the application.
- * Browsing submenu: guests can view the submenu on the application.
+ * Cart : add the item into the cart

 ## Karan Gajjar